satellite-image-deep-learning/techniques/README.md

 - [methane-emission-project](https://github.com/stlbnmaria/methane-emission-project) -> Classification CNNs was combined in an ensemble approach with traditional methods on tabular data

+- [CH4Net](https://github.com/annavaughan/CH4Net) -> A fast, simple model for detection of methane plumes using sentinel-2

 - [EddyNet](https://github.com/redouanelg/EddyNet) -> A Deep Neural Network For Pixel-Wise Classification of Oceanic Eddies

 - [schisto-vegetation](https://github.com/deleo-lab/schisto-vegetation) -> Deep Learning Segmentation of Satellite Imagery Identifies Aquatic Vegetation Associated with Snail Intermediate Hosts of Schistosomiasis in Senegal, Africa